taylerlyday/foundations-0-github/intro-github.md

 # Introduction to GitHub

-Before we get started, let’s clarify some terms:
+Before we get started, let's clarify some terms:

 [Git](https://git-scm.com/) is a popular free, distributed version control system–i.e. a piece of software used to track the history of changes in a folder of files.
 Git can be used on your personal computer, or by online services to track the development of a project, such as…

 [GitHub](https://github.com/), a popular web platform for hosting Git repositories–i.e. a place to store and sync your project files online.
-Think of it as Google Drive for code with super robust “track changes” baked in.
+Think of it as Google Drive for code with super robust "track changes" baked in.
 Built around the powerful version control of Git, it provides a handy web interface for managing, editing, and collaborating on repositories.

 ## Step 1.
 Create a GitHub account